 Email firstname.lastname@example.org for training inquiries and to register for classes.

-On the first night of training class, please bring your dogs’ vaccination records, our standard agreement, some yummy bite-sized treats, and your dog on a 6-foot non-retractable leash.
+On the first night of training class, please bring your dogs’ vaccination records, plenty of yummy bite-sized treats, and a very hungry dog on a 6-foot non-retractable leash.

 Doggy Adolescence – This class is geared for dogs from 6 months to 1/1.5 years going through adolescence.
 During this critical period in your dog’s life they may begin to test boundaries and as an owner you may experience regression with their training.
 This class will accommodate your teen-age dog’s short attention span by alternating between obedience and fun exercises as well as strengthen their desire to listen to you.

-Basic Obedience – This class is designed for dogs ages six months and older.
+Basic Obedience – This class is designed for dogs ages six months and older – or puppies that have already graduated from Puppy Kindergarten.
 The class covers basic obedience skills like sit, down, stay, come, and polite leash-walking behavior.

 Advanced Obedience – If your dog understands commands like sit, down and stay, but you want to work on the duration and reliability of these behaviors around distractions, then this is the class for you.
 During warm months, this class is offered outside to be extra distracting!